Study in SENEGAL with YES Abroad!

 Learn more about being a YES Abroad student in Senegal:

-The United States enjoys good relations with Senegal.
+The U.S. enjoys good relations with Senegal.
 Senegal is a strong U.S. ally as a regional, diplomatic, and economic partner.
 The country shares many fundamental values and international goals with the United States, and it has been a symbol of democracy as well as ethnic and religious tolerance.
 Senegal also has contributed to regional peacekeeping operations.
 This country is an active member in organizations such as the United Nations, International Monetary Fund, World Bank, and World Trade Organization.

 For more information, visit Senegal's page of The World Factbook.